 What Is Priority Pass?

-Priority Pass is essentially a membership that allows you to access various airport lounges, experiences, and restaurants worldwide.
+Priority Pass is a membership program that allows you to access various airport lounges, experiences, and restaurants worldwide.
 There are different tiers of memberships, each with different fees.

 How To Get Priority Pass Lounge Access With Credit Cards

 It’s definitely worth it to get Priority Pass through an eligible credit card, if possible.

 Depending on which credit card you have, a Priority Pass Select membership could entitle you to unlimited visits for yourself and 2 extra guests for free!
 Remember to enroll, if applicable, through your card’s benefits page.

 Our favorite card to help you get a complimentary Priority Pass Select membership is The Platinum Card® from American Express.

 This is the best card in the world for lounge membership because, in addition to Priority Pass Select, it confers access to the Global Lounge Collection, which includes The Centurion Lounge Network (including International American Express Centurion Lounges), Delta Sky Club (when flying Delta), Escape Lounges – The Centurion Studio Partner, Lufthansa Lounges, and Plaza Premium Lounges.